Best Lightweight Hiking Shoes 2025

 The tread on most of the hiking shoes in this review should last between 800 – 1000 miles.
 The tread on trail running shoes will last a lot less with 500 miles or less considered normal.

-A good hiking shoe will have a sole of the shoe wear out at about the same pace as the rest of the shoe.
+The sole of a good hiking shoe will wear out at about the same pace as the rest of the shoe.
 So when the bottom of the hiking shoe is worn out, so is the rest of the shoe.

 Weight